 Metro: Etienne Marcel or Sentier

-This relative newcomer to the Paris concept boutique scene is degrees less pretentious than Colette, but offers the same attention to promising new designers and fresh ideas in fashion.
+This relative newcomer to the Paris boutique scene is degrees less trendy than comparable concept stores in the capital, but offers the same attention to promising new designers and fresh ideas in fashion.
 Price tags are too steep for most of us, but going here for a little inspiration can still be worth the trek to a quiet corner of west Paris, just around the corner from the legendary Bon Marché department store.

 First launched in the early 80's as a men's-only concept store on the Champs-Elysees, L'Eclaireur now has several locations around the city and is the brainchild of fashionista couple Martine and Armand Hadida.
 One of the boutiques is housed in the former stables of a private manor, in a perfectly hidden spot near the Place des Victoires.
 While L'Eclaireur is specialized in men's creations, some locations also carry women's clothing, in addition to home design and objets d'art.

 Searching for strange?
 Make sure to check out our guide to 9 of the weirdest shops in Paris, from curiosity cabinets to eccentric vintage stores to ratcatchers and quirky bookstores staffed by wannabe bohemians.
 These spots will have you cringing, giggling, or both-- and may help you find an odd gift or accessory for that cousin who reminds you of Little Edie Bouvier.